-Now that Netflix has greenlit a period comedy inspired by GLOW, co-created by Orange Is the New Black and Homeland honchos, and starring Alison Brie and Marc Maron, we figured it'd be a good time to catch up with Hollywood -- now 47 and living in Nashville -- to look back at her insane early years and try to get some useful advice, should we ever want to get into the strange-dude-hotel-wrestling business ourselves.
+Now that GLOW, the new series co-created by Orange Is the New Black and Homeland honchos, and starring Alison Brie and Marc Maron, is out on Netflix, we figured it'd be a good time to catch up with Hollywood -- now 47 and living in Nashville -- to look back at her insane early years and try to get some useful advice, should we ever want to get into the strange-dude-hotel-wrestling business ourselves.
 Here she is, in her own words.

 There were some guys at a table -- who turned out to be GLOW's creator David McLane and his backers and producers and directors.
 We had to state our names and stats in front of the camera.
 Height, weight, that kind of thing.
 Then they revealed it was going to be a wrestling show.
 I think a quarter of the other girls heard "wrestling" and just got up and walked right out.
 But it sorta piqued my interest.
 The next thing you know I'm training Mondays, Wednesdays, and Fridays, every week from 7 to 10 at night.
 I'm draining blood during the day and moonlighting as a wrestling apprentice.
 I'd go to work bruised and beat up, but I loved it.

 Step 2.
 Learn the ropesThe early sessions of GLOW were filmed at the Riviera Hotel in Vegas.
 When I walked in the first time as "Hollywood" -- they assigned me the character -- I saw David McLane in the lobby.
 He pointed to a 350lb woman and said, "You're going to wrestle her."
 It was Emily Dole, who played Mt.
 Fiji.
 My first day of moving to Vegas, now as a professional wrestler, and that's who I was teamed up with.
 [Editor's Note: Hollywood lost, which was usually her lot as a "bad girl."]